 • The optional reassessment work will only go through an assessment board and be awarded on your profile if the mark is higher than previously awarded.

-• You will have been given an I either because the professional body does not allow us to predict a mark for you on your course, so you need to retake this module - or because you did not submit work/submitted extenuating circumstances.
-You will be sent an email (Information about your Assessments) which explains what you need to do next.
+You will have an I either because the professional body does not allow us to predict a mark for you on your course or because you did not submit work/submitted extenuating circumstances.
+You must complete these assessments.

-• A ‘Proceed Counsel on Progression Route’ recommendation means that we have not stopped you from progressing with this outstanding module, but that you must now make an attempt at this assessment otherwise you will not be able to continue the course / an accredited award may not be possible.
+• A ‘Proceed Counsel on Progression Route’ recommendation means that we have not stopped you from progressing with outstanding module/s, but that you must now make an attempt at this assessment otherwise you will not be able to continue the course / an accredited award may not be possible.

 This will vary between different courses and as a result of personal circumstances, so please contact your course leader.

 If you need an extension for your work due to Covid-19, you will have the option of submitting Mitigating Circumstances, but you will not need to provide specific evidence for such circumstances as you would normally be required to do.
 It is important you’re aware that while we will do our best to ensure your circumstances are taken into consideration, there may be professional body requirements which will limit the actions we can take.
 In some cases, particularly those relating to clinical placements hours, it may be necessary to extend your period of study which may in turn impact on your fees, so it is important that you get advice from your Course leader/Year Tutor when discussing the potential remedies to your mitigating circumstances so you can make an informed decision.